 The Need to Feel Productive

 While Lynn struggled to continue to “work,” being a carpenter doing physical labor is not safe when you lose your balance and fall often.
-Also if hands and fingers don’t grip well, then use of power tools is dangerous.
-He realized after a couple of close calls, he needed a new line of work.
+Also, if hands and fingers don’t grip well, then use of power tools is dangerous.
+He realized after a couple of close calls that he needed a new line of work.
 His son suggested he start writing because he seemed to have a talent for it and enjoyed using his imagination.
 He started with short stories but soon had an idea for a novel.
-He found that he loved to write and it became his new job.
-He had his first novel published (Rising Tide) in 2009 just before his physical spiral downhill resulting in months of hospitalization.
+He found that he loved to write, and it became his new job.
+He had his first novel published (Rising Tide) in 2009, just before his physical spiral downhill resulting in months of hospitalization.

 After his third hospital discharge in six months, he was very weak; however, he continued to want to write.
 He NEEDED to write because he NEEDED to feel productive.
 As a man, Lynn had to feel needed and productive to feel he mattered.
 Actually, don’t all of us feel that way to some extent?
 No one wants to feel like a burden.
 People have a need to contribute and when they can’t, depression sets in and health starts to deteriorate.
 Therefore, I realized that part of my role as Lynn’s caregiver would be to help him work and be productive.
 I needed to find a way that he could write daily that would still allow me to work.
 It’s often a challenge and can be very frustrating for both of us.

 One-finger typing to voice recognition software